jenkinsci/pipeline-plugin/TUTORIAL.md

 and the `M3` Maven installation being unpacked to this slave root.

-## Pausing; flyweight vs. heavyweight executors
+## Pausing: Flyweight vs. Heavyweight Executors

-Let us pause the script so we can take a better look at what is happening.
+Pause the script to take a better look at what is happening:

 ```groovy
 node('remote') {